WEST HARRIS TRUST

 Fax: 0131 668 8789

-Metal detecting on the foreshore/beaches and other Crown Estate owned areas:
+Metal Detecting on Beaches, Foreshores and other Crown Estate Owned Areas

 In West Harris, the foreshore is owned by The West Harris Trust – please follow the advice given in the ‘private/community-owned land’ section above for these areas.